scrapy/scrapy/docs/topics/feed-exports.rst

 -   Example URI: ``file:///tmp/export.csv``
 -   Required external libraries: none

-Note that for the local filesystem storage (only) you can omit the scheme if you specify an absolute path like ``/tmp/export.csv``.
-This only works on Unix systems though.
+Note that for the local filesystem storage (only) you can omit the scheme, and use an absolute or relative filesystem path (or a :class:`pathlib.Path` object) instead.

 .. _topics-feed-storage-ftp: